The Spectacular Rise Of Viennese Wines

 Not surprisingly, Heurigers have a reputation problem among young and fashionable Viennese, who turn up their noses at these old-school establishments.
 “I hardly go to them and don’t know any by name,” wrote a friend recently when I inquired about her favorite.
 “And the food isn’t especially healthy.”

-Until recently, Viennese wines weren’t exactly a connoisseur’s drink.
+Until recently, Vienna's wines weren’t exactly a connoisseur’s drink.
 The Habsburg court cellar, right in Vienna, carried none of it, for example.
 A book from 1810 disparagingly notes that Viennese wines are consumed only by the lower classes.
-More recently, The World Atlas of Wine by Hugh Johnson and Jancis Robinson, a wine bible if there ever was one, dedicates a mere paragraph to Vienna (the rocky terraces of Wachau, just up the Danube, get two full pages.)
+More recently, The World Atlas of Wine by Hugh Johnson and Jancis Robinson, a wine bible if there ever was one, dedicates a mere paragraph to Vienna, while the rocky terraces of Wachau, just up the Danube, get two full pages.
 The Sommelier’s Atlas of Wine skips it entirely.

 Around this time appeared a group that set its sights higher than the neighborhood Heuriger.
 “We started to make a difference between being a Heuriger and a winery.
 We wanted to make high-quality wines that were bottled,” says Michael Edlmoser, today one of the pioneering producers in Mauer, in southwest Vienna.
 They were young, motivated, attended wine school, and spent time working abroad.
 “There was a transformation all over Austria,” says Edlmoser.

-Fritz Wieninger, 57, is the face of Viennese wines.
-He’s a media-savvy entrepreneur and a respected winemaker, one of the biggest with 75 hectares (185 acres) of biodynamically farmed land.
+Fritz Wieninger, 57, is the face of Vienna's wines today.
+He’s a respected winemaker and a media-savvy entrepreneur with 75 hectares (185 acres) of biodynamically farmed land, one of the biggest in the city.
 I met him at his winery in Stammersdorf, where he held a tasting the night before until well past midnight.
 “The Viennese population is proud.
 This is their wine.
 25 years ago, they didn’t want Viennese wines.
 I worked hard to change it,” he said.

 After an especially good harvest in 1999, he became convinced that the Gemischter Satz had untapped potential.
 Turning weakness into strength, he leaned into the Gemischter Satz and started parading its long traditions and peculiar winemaking technique.
 Together with Edlmoser and two other winemakers, Richard Zahel and Rainer Christ, in 2006 he formed the WienWein promotion group.